What is Child Abuse?

 - Becomes a role model male “uncle” for a single mother

-- Whispers to them things you can’t hear and they all laugh
+- Whispers to them, in front of you, things you can’t hear and they all laugh

 What to look for from your younger children